hasanmoudud/geocompr/main.md

 - `style = quantile` ensures the same number of observations fall into each category (with the potential down side that bin ranges can vary widely)
 - `style = jenks` identifies groups of similar values in the data and maximizes the differences between categories
 - `style = cont` (and `order`) present a large number of colors over continuous color field, and are particularly suited for continuous rasters (`order` can help visualize skewed distributions)
-- `style = cat` was designed to represent categorical values and assures that each category receives a unique color.
+- `style = cat` was designed to represent categorical values and assures that each category receives a unique color
 <!-- references for more info -->

 <div class="figure" style="text-align: center">